JacobVoller/doge/README.md

 1. 20:19 - Hit major delays with generating client in .net.
 Needed to update to v9.0 runtime, then v9.0 SDK.
 2. 20:37 - Still blocked. swagger file is breaking client generator validation rules.
 Java issues.
+3. 21:29 - Still blocked. time for a break.